Wilkes University: Dorothy Dickson Darte Center for the Performing Arts

 The Darte Center is the home of performing arts at Wilkes University.
 Built in 1965 to replace the Chase Theater (a converted carriage house), it includes the Darling Theater, which seats 478, a black box theater which seats 48, and a two-story music building.
 The land on which the Darte Center sits was donated by the Wyoming Valley Society of Arts and Sciences.
 The building was financed by an anonymous donation of $1 million by Dorothy Dickson Darte and dedicated in her honor after her death.
 In late October 2022 Wilkes University announced the receipt of a 2.5 million grant that will finance major renovations to the center, particularly to bring the performing arts center to ADA compliance.

 Eugene Shedden Farley Library

 In 1968, Wilkes College dedicated the newly constructed Eugene Shedden Farley Library and named it after the college's first president.
 The library initially contained four special collection rooms - dedicated to Admiral Harold Stark, Eleanor C. Farley, Gilbert McClintock, and Wyoming Valley residents of Polish heritage.
 The Polish room was designed by Stefan Mrozewski in the Zakopane Style, and Stefan Hellersperk carved the furniture.
 The first Norman Mailer Room was dedicated in 2000, and the second Norman Mailer Room and Collection were dedicated in October 2019.
 The Harold Cox Archives room, which houses the Wilkes University Archives, was dedicated in 2004 and 2013.
 As of 2019, the library contained 200,000 books and bound journals, 75,000 electronic journals, and 430 newspaper and journal subscriptions, as well as circulating technology like iPads and laptops.

 Academics

-Wilkes University offers majors in science, education, engineering, business, and liberal arts for undergraduate and graduate students.
-The academic programs at Wilkes University are divided among three colleges: